-Achilleas Iasonos - 2019- Oxford University Scholar
+Achilleas Iasonos - 2019-2021 - Oxford University Scholar

-My on-going DPhil project Deep-Sea Archaeology in the Exclusive Economic Zone (EEZ) of Cyprus intends to demonstrate that it is possible to conduct research, and hence reveal new and unpublished information regarding Underwater Cultural Heritage (UCH) in the deep seas, by taking advantage of datasets (both geophysical and archaeological) produced by the oil and gas industry and other commercial sector companies.
+My DPhil project ‘Deep-Sea Archaeology in the Exclusive Economic Zone (EEZ) of Cyprus’ has demonstrated that it is possible to conduct research, and hence add new and unpublished information regarding Underwater Cultural Heritage (UCH) in the deep seas, by taking advantage of datasets (both geophysical and video-photography) produced by the oil and gas industry and other commercial sector companies.

-To ensure that the implementation of both framework has been effectively achieved, this project has developed the first monument list in a developing (geo)database, to enable the effective management of known sites in the deep waters of Cyprus.
-It is my position that through this (geo)database the DoAC can now have a more proactive role in consulting contractors operating in the EEZ regarding the whereabouts of deep sea UCH discoveries.
+To ensure that the implementation of both framework has been effectively achieved, this project has developed the first monument list in an ArcGIS (geo)database that will enable the effective management of known sites in the deep waters of Cyprus.
+It is my position that through this (geo)database the DoAC can now have a more proactive role in consulting contractors/subcontractors operating in the EEZ regarding the whereabouts of deep sea UCH discoveries.
 It will help to protect these sites in situ from future commercial development projects such as oil and gas exploration and exploitation activities, pipeline and cable laying projects, and deep sea mining.

 I have always been a keen swimmer.
 I was champion and record holder in the 200m breaststroke in Cyprus in 2008, and had the privilege of participating in competitions around the world with the National Team.
 I am a passionate, resilient, and positive person, with the ability to work hard to meet deadlines, whilst at the same time working well within teams to overcome obstacles and problems.
 I am an expert in Geographic Information Systems (GIS), and understand the importance working to produce data and to archive it for future reuse.
 I enjoy working in any environment, and have excellent communication skills enabling me to relate to people regardless of their socioeconomic and cultural background.
 I have undertaken fieldwork in five different countries in Europe, the Eastern Mediterranean and the Middle East, and have developed a good set of archaeological and survey skills both on-land and underwater.
-I am a keen recreational (rescue) diver with 6 years’ experience and over 500 logged dives.
+I am a keen recreational (rescue) diver with 6 years’ experience and over 600 logged dives.